rparizotto/AssignmentGettingCleaningData/README.md

 1. README.md - this file
 2.  run_analysis.R - the script to execute the assignement tasks from 1-5
-3.  tidy_data.csv - output tidy data frame in csv format
+3.  tidy_data.txt - output tidy data frame
 4.  codebook.txt - code book with variables in tidy_data.csv

 ### Code details